Institute of the Incarnate Word: History

-Foundation

 Fr.
 Carlos Miguel Buela founded the Institute of the Incarnate Word in Argentina on March 25, 1984, on the Solemnity of the Annunciation with the approval of Bishop León Kruk in the Diocese of San Rafael.

-A few years later, in 1988, Fr.
-Buela founded the female branch, the Servants of the Lord and the Virgin of Matará, with the same charism and mission.
+It began as a public association of the faithful, made up of priests from the archdioceses of Buenos Aires and Paraná.
+However, eventually only Buela remained of the founding group.
+In 1988, Buela founded a female branch, the Servants of the Lord and of the Virgin of Matará.
+In addition to professing evangelical counsels of poverty, chastity, and obedience, members take a fourth vow of "Marian slavery".

+The association conflicted with the bishops of the region, establishing itself in other dioceses without the permission of the local ordinaries.
+As a result, none of the bishops of San Rafael considered the group to have met the canonical conditions to become an Institute of Consecrated Life.
+In the late 1990s, the Episcopal Conference of Argentina petitioned to the Holy See to have the order suppressed on account of various alleged abuses.
+The Holy See did not suppress the order, and authorized ordinations of IVE seminarians; for a number of years, Argentinian bishops had refused to ordain members of the order.
+However, Buela was forced to resign as the superior and leave the diocese of San Rafael.
+The order was allowed to establish itself in Italy, in the suburbicarian Diocese of Velletri–Segni.

 After passing almost two decades in the initial stages as a new religious community, the IVE became a religious congregation of diocesan right on May 8, 2004 under the guidance of resident diocesan Bishop Andrea Maria Erba of the Diocese of Velletri-Segni near Rome, Italy, the site of the institute's main house.
 At the same time the Constitutions also received official approval by a competent authority of the Church.
 Mons.
 Erba had previously received the institute's General House in the year 2000.

 On March 25, 2009, the Institute celebrated its 25th anniversary.
 A year later saw the election of a new General Superior, Fr.
-Carlos Walker, IVE.
+Carlos Walker, IVE, after the conviction of Buela for sexual abuse of seminarians in the institute.

+In 2024, the first bishop from the Institute-Teodor Matsapula, was appointed as the Eparch of Mukachevo of the Ruthenians.

+In January 2025, the Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life, under the leadership of Sister Simona Brambilla, announced that Bishop José Antonio Satué and Sr. Clara Echarte would be pontifical delegates with full governing powers over the male and female branches of the IVE.
+The decree also established a three-year moratorium on new members joining the institutes.
+The Holy See stated that "severe deficits" existed in the institutes regarding vocational discernment and formation.